Classical Guitar Gear and Reviews

 • See my full article of various Reviews and Recommended Guitar Supports.
 From suction cups, to clamps, to magnets there is a guitar support for everyone.
 At home I use the ErgoPlay Troster.
 Below are some quick amazon links.

-• ErgoPlay Guitar Support – Recommended for students, I use the Tröster model.
+• ErgoPlay Guitar Support – Recommended for most people, I use the Tröster model.

 Classical Guitar String Reviews

 See my full review of multiple strings and brands here.
-Below are some common picks.
 Beginners: I’d recommend you use a basic and affordable string set such as D’Addario Pro Arte (either normal or hard tension).
 Don’t get bogged down with string choices, just get a standard string and focus on playing and practicing.
-That said, below are my personal preferences.
+That said, below are my personal preferences for my particular guitar, personal sound, and technique.

-• Savarez New Cristal Creation – I use these occasionally for recording or live settings.
-Creation combo with Alliance (carbon) G string.
+• Savarez New Cristal Creation – Creation combo with Alliance (carbon) G string.
 Cantiga basses.
-Nice warm and legato but pretty clear for a nylon set.
+Nice, warm and legato but pretty clear for a nylon set due to the carbon third string.
+I use hard tension but sometimes replace the 3rd string with a normal tension carbon.
+Overall a great set.

-• Savarez Corum Alliance – I use these for chamber music.
-A carbon string, with increased brightness/projection.
-Might be too intense and bright for some guitars and players.
-Brings the guitar to life.
+• Savarez Corum Alliance – I sometimes use these for chamber music or if I need more clarity in a work.
+They are carbon strings, with increased brightness/projection.
+Might be too intense, bright, and stiff for some guitars and players.
+The high E string can be particularly bright.
+Brings the guitar to life though.

 Recording & Gig Gear for Guitar